gwbres/adi-ad9546/README.md

 Action flags: the script supports as many `action` flags as desired.

-* `sync-all`: sends a SYNC order to all distribution dividers.
+* `--sync-all`: sends a SYNC order to all distribution dividers.
 This action is special, in the sense `--core` and `--channel` are discarded.
 It is required to run a `sync-all` in case the current output behavior is not set to `immediate`.